-A key underlying principle of the Bank's operational risk management is to inculcate a strong operational risk culture in the Bank by instilling a consistent understanding of operational risk methodology and practices, so that operational risks are identified, significant risks assessed and appropriate action plans formulated to mitigate these risks.
-This is supplemented by systematic monitoring of action plans until completion.
+A key underlying principle of the Bank's operational risk management is to inculcate a strong operational risk culture in the Bank by instilling a consistent understanding of operational risk methodology and practices, i.e. operational risks are identified, significant risks assessed and appropriate action plans formulated to mitigate these risks.

-Business and functional lines are also required to report loss data/ incidents to the operational risk unit ("ORU") based on the incident reporting procedure / criteria within the stipulated timelines as outlined in the Operational Risk Management Policy and Guidelines.
+Business units are also required to report loss data/ incidents to ORU based on the incident reporting procedure / criteria within the stipulated timelines outlined in the Operational Risk Management Policy.

-The Risk Control Self Assessment ("RCSA") and Key Risk Indicator ("KRI") are operational risk tools used by the Bank to assess risks levels (RCSA - impact and likelihood) & potential operational risks (KRI) respectively at business and functional lines, with the primary objective of ensuring risks identified are duly mitigated by relevant controls to an acceptable level while potential risks are identified and addressed at an early stage before it evolves into a significant operational risk issue that may lead to policy breaches (both internal and regulatory) / losses subsequently.
+The Bank's business units use operational risk tools i.e. Risk Control Self Assessment ("RCSA") to assess risk levels (impact and likelihood) and Key Risk Indicator ("KRI") to assess potential operational risks respectively, with the primary objective of ensuring risks identified are duly mitigated by relevant controls to an acceptable level while potential risks are identified and addressed at an early stage before it evolves into a significant operational risk issue that may lead to policy breaches (both internal and regulatory) / losses subsequently.